5A/taskgraph/README.md

 # TaskGraph

+**NOTE**: TaskGraph is in the early prototype stage.
+The design is still changing and the source code is under active development, thus the documentation may be inaccurate.

 TaskGraph is a simple application for personal project management.
 It utilizes some ideas from asynchronous programming, cooperative multitasking and git versioning to help you finish projects more efficiently.